DosBoss/Quanch/README.md

 tweak settings and browse/join online servers with ease!

-I eventually plan to port Quake Injector into this launcher as well, and with any luck, modify it to work with Doom engine games as well :)
+I eventually plan to port Quake Injector into this launcher as well, and with any luck, modify it to work with Doom engine games :)

 Roadmap:
 - Singleplayer launcher released